YiLi-2020/academic-kickstart/content/home/skills.md

   """

 [[feature]]
-  icon = "camera-retro"
+  icon = "globe"
   icon_pack = "fas"
-  name = "Photography"
+  name = "Lantuage"
-  description = "10%"
+  description = "A native Chinese speaker with very good English skills, also learned a little Italian from operas and Japanese from comics."

 +++